marco-swz/abaqus-automation/README.md

     | 6 | 3 | 0 | 4 | 0 | 1 | 3 | 9 | 0 |
     | 7 | 3 | 1 | 1 | null | null | null | null | null |

+- Partitioned: Apache Arrow provides the option, apply a specific paritioning scheme for data storage.
+For the benchmarks, the partiioning columns `step_name` and `type_name` is selected.

 ## Storage Size

+The following figure shows the storage size for the same simulation data in different storage formats.

 ![Storage Sizes](storage_sizes.png)

+On the lower end, we can see, that Apache Arrow slightly outperforms the Parquet data format.
+In both cases, only using single table beats the approach of splitting up the data.
+For this example this makes sense, since storing all the relationships between tables requires more information than simply duplicating the data.

 ## Reading Times

+The benchmarks measuring the reading times are specifically designed with machine learning in mind.
+What gets evaluated is the access of all nodes for random simulation frame, but only for a specific value type and simulation step.
+This emulates the process repeatedly selecting random training data for machine learning purposes.

+The following two figures show the results of the data reading benchmark.
+The first image compares all methods, while the second focuses only on the better performing storage formats.

 ![Reading Times](read_time.png)

 ![Reading Times Detailed](read_time_detailed.png)

+Also for this experiment, a single Apache Arrow table comes out on top.
+In this benchmark, using multiple tables shows some advantages over a single table.

+We conclude, that using Apache Arrow with a single table is the best storage format for our application.